maartenzam/optil-extern/README.md

 provincies = getMergedData(vlagem, 'provinciecode', [])
 ```

 Here, `vlagem` is the topoJSON containing the boundaries of the municipalities, together with their attributes, including the `provinciecode` property.
-The last parameter (an empty array in the example above), is used to integrate user defined changes in the cooperations between municipalities for the internal map (see further). `getMergedData()` returns geoJSON polygons that can be rendered with `MergedLayer`.
+The last parameter (an empty array in the example above), is not relevant for this application. `getMergedData()` returns geoJSON polygons that can be rendered with `MergedLayer`.

 `getMergedData()` also returns the centroid of each polygon, which is used by the `MergedLabelLayer` to render the names of the merged polygons.

 The `GemeenteLabelLayer` component shows the names of the municipalities/disctricts.
-On the external map, no labels are displayed when the map is zoomed out (or the screen is too small), only the 13 most important cities are shown on intermediate zoom levels, and all labels are shown when the map is sufficiently zoomed in/the screen is wide enough.
-On the internal map, all labels are displayed when the 'Toon gemeentenamen' checkbox is checked.
+No labels are displayed when the map is zoomed out (or the screen is too small), only the 13 most important cities are shown on intermediate zoom levels, and all labels are shown when the map is sufficiently zoomed in/the screen is wide enough.

 ### Map controls